neogeny/TatSu/docs/syntax.rst

   @name
   identifier = /(?!\d)\w+/ ;

+ Note that the rule decorated with ``@name`` must produce a single string as result (no named expressions that will produce a dict, and no rule arguments).

 There are situations in which a token is reserved only in a very specific context.
 In those cases, a negative lookahead will prevent the use of the token::